serena0012/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+A program that finds and prints the sum of the even-valued terms, followed by a new line.